 * Wits and Common Sense

 1. Don't panic!
 The Bear is probably just as surprised as you.
 But, whether scared, sick, hungry, or trying to protect their young, a full grown Bear can easily kill you!
 In the wild, you have trespassed into their territory.
 You can't out run, out climb or out swim a Bear so don't even think about it!
 Don't turn your back on the Bear either.

 2. Back away, slowly and quietly.
 Again, don't turn your back and beat feet out of there!
 Backing away communicates to the bear that you made a mistake and didn't mean to intrude.
 Acting in a non-threatening manner, and attempting to back off may not do any good.

 3. Stand your ground and throw your arms up and out to make yourself look big and large, while yelling at the Bear.
 Jump up and down too!
 If there are bushes, shake them violently.
 Dead limbs on the ground?
 Swinging branches overhead gives you a larger profile and make you appear formidable.
 You can even throw handfuls of dry leaves and twigs into the air.
 Do everything you can to scare the Bear away first!

 4. Throw rocks or chunks of wood while continuing to yell, if the Bear still doesn't back down and run.
 Thick fur and a layer of fat will cushion the blow of anything that hits it, so aim for the Bear's head.
 A good hard pop on the nose or a crack on the noggin could very well save your life!
 This reinforces a fear of humans.
 Rest assured, this is beneficial to all concerned!
 Without that fear, Bears get too close and take too many chances which often end with drastic results!

-* A few blasts from a loud whistle or PEPPER SPRAY canister should run a Bear off.
+* Blasts from a loud whistle or PEPPER SPRAY canister should run a Bear off, under most circumstances.

 * Don't get cocky and charge at a Bear.
 They have far more advantages than you do!